 When you grieve, you can feel both physical and emotional pain.
 People who are grieving often cry easily and can have:

 If you are grieving, in addition to dealing with feelings of loss, you may also need to put your own life back together.
 This can be hard work.
-During this time, you may be surprised by some of your feelings, but they are a part of mourning.
 Some people may feel better sooner than they expect.
 Others may take longer.
 As time passes, you may still miss your spouse, but for most people, the intense pain will lessen.
 There will be good and bad days.
 You will know that you are feeling better when the good days begin to outnumber the bad.

 For some people, mourning can go on so long that it becomes unhealthy.
 This can be a sign of serious depression and anxiety.
-If your sadness stays with you and keeps you from carrying on with your day-to-day life, talk to your doctor.
+If sadness keeps you from carrying on with your day-to-day life, talk to your doctor.

 In the beginning, you may find that taking care of details and keeping busy helps.
 For a while, family and friends may be around to assist you.
 But, there comes a time when you will have to face the change in your life.

 Here are some ideas to keep in mind:

 Andrew, age 73, felt like the wind had been knocked out of him when his wife died.
 He began sleeping all day and staying up at night watching TV.
 Meals were mostly snacks like cookies and chips.
 He knew it wasn’t healthy, but he didn’t know what to do.
 Across town, Alice woke up in a panic.
 It had been 5 weeks since Jeff, her husband of 41 years, died.
 She cared for him during his long illness.
 How was she going to cope with the loneliness?